-- To develop a macroscopic road safety model to serve as a road safety decision making tool for national and local governments both in developed and developing countries, based on the related scientific knowledge and data available worldwide. - Based on work carried out in the framework of the "Safe Future Inland Transport Systems (SafeFITS)" project of the United Nations Economic Commission for Europe (UNECE), financed by the International Road Union (IRU).
+- To develop a macroscopic road safety decision making tool that will assist governments and decision makers, both in developed and developing countries, to decide on the most appropriate road safety policies and measures in order to achieve tangible results. - Based on work carried out in the framework of the "Safe Future Inland Transport Systems (SafeFITS)" project of the United Nations Economic Commission for Europe (UNECE), financed by the International Road Union (IRU).